api-platform/docs/core/openapi.md

 ## Using a custom Asset Package in Swagger UI

 Sometimes you may want to use a different [Asset Package](https://symfony.com/doc/current/reference/configuration/framework.html#packages) for the Swagger UI.
-In this way you'll have more fine-grained control over the asset url generations.
-This is useful i.e. if you want to use different base path, base url or asset versioning strategy.
+In this way you'll have more fine-grained control over the asset URL generations.
+This is useful i.e. if you want to use different base path, base URL or asset versioning strategy.

 Specify a custom asset package name: